 PROBLEM: Long-term Writer’s Block.

-SOLUTION: Writing this blog by the seat of my pants.
+SOLUTION: Writing this blog and flying by the seat of my pants.

 All I know is that I am writing, researching, thinking, making new connections.